essandess/macOS-Fortress/README.md

 * Count the number of attacks since boot with the script pf_attacks. ``Attack'' is defined as the number of blocked IPs in PF's bruteforce table plus the number of denied connections from blacklisted IPs in the tables compromised_ips, dshield_block_ip, and emerging_threats.
 * Both squid and Privoxy are configured to forge the User-Agent.
 The default is an iPad to allow mobile device access.
 Change this to your local needs if necessary.
 * Whitelist or blacklist specific domain names with the files `/usr/local/etc/whitelist.txt` and `/usr/local/etc/blacklist.txt`.
 After editing these file, use launchctl to unload and load the plist `/Library/LaunchDaemons/net.hphosts.hosts.plist`, which recreates the hostfile `/etc/hosts-hphost` and reconfigures the squid proxy to use the updates.
 * Sometimes pf and privoxy do not launch at boot, in spite of the use of the use of their launch daemons.
-Fix this by hand after boot with the scripts `osxfortress_boot_check`, or individually using `pf_restart`, `privoxy_restart`, and `squid_restart`.
+Fix this by hand after boot with the scripts `macosfortress_boot_check`, or individually using `pf_restart`, `privoxy_restart`, and `squid_restart`.
 And please post a solution if you find one.
 * All open source updates are done using the `wget -N` option to save everyone's bandwidth

 ## Security